kh4ng-tayto/stm32-lemon-sorting/README.md

 ## Demo

-Demo video:

-## Demo

 [Watch Demo Video](https://drive.google.com/file/d/1tyYr8zXwPygE4yLUJ9bT8ScqUixk7lFU/view?usp=sharing)

 ---

 ## How It Works

-1. The webcam captures a lemon moving on the conveyor.
+1. The USB webcam captures a lemon moving on the conveyor belt.
-2. YOLOv8s detects the lemon and predicts `Good` or `Bad`.
+2. YOLOv8s detects the lemon and predicts its class as `Good` or `Bad`.
-3. The program tracks the lemon between video frames.
+3. The application tracks the lemon across consecutive frames.
-4. The predicted class must remain stable before being accepted.
+4. The predicted class must remain stable before it is accepted.
-5. When the lemon crosses the sorting line, the PC sends the classification result through UART.
+5. When the lemon reaches the sorting line, the PC sends the classification result through UART.
 6. STM32 stores the received result in a FIFO queue.
 7. The corresponding IR sensor detects the lemon near the sorting mechanism.
-8. STM32 activates the appropriate servo.
+8. STM32 activates the appropriate servo motor.
 9. The lemon is pushed into the corresponding sorting area.
-10. The Good / Bad counter is updated on the LCD.
+10. The Good or Bad counter is updated on the LCD.

 ---